Thutmose III: Defacing of Hatshepsut's monuments

 For many years, egyptologists theorized that following the death of Thutmose II, his queen Hatshepsut usurped the throne from her stepson Thutmose III.
 Although Thutmose III was co-regent during this time, early historians have speculated that he never forgave his stepmother for overshadowing him.
-Some time after her death, many of Hatshepsut's monuments and depictions were defaced or destroyed, including those in her famous mortuary temple complex at Deir el-Bahri.
+Some time after her death, many of Hatshepsut's monuments and depictions were defaced or destroyed, including those in her famous mortuary temple complex at Deir el-Bahari.
 These were interpreted by early modern scholars as damnatio memoriae (erasure from recorded existence) by Thutmose III in a fit of vengeful rage shortly after his accession.

 However, recent research casts serious doubt upon the popular theory of Thutmose III's vengeance.
-Scholars such as Charles Nims and Peter Dorman have re-examined the erasures and found that those which could be dated only began during year 46 or 47, toward the end of Thutmose's reign (c.
-1433/2 BC).
+Scholars such as Charles Nims and Peter Dorman have re-examined the erasures and found that those which could be dated only began during year 46 or 47, toward the end of Thutmose III's reign (c.
+1433 or 1432 BC).
 Also the monuments of Hatshepsut's chief steward, Senenmut, closely associated with her rule, were similarly defaced where they were found.
 Furthermore, it is known that Hatshepsut trusted Thutmose III to command her armies.
 No strong evidence has been found that Thutmose III sought to claim the throne, and after her death he kept her religious and administrative leaders.
 He even built his mortuary temple directly next to Hatshepsut's, showing no grudge against her.

 By the time the monuments of Hatshepsut were damaged, at least 25 years after her death, the elderly Thutmose III was in a coregency with his son Amenhotep II.
 Currently, the purposeful destruction of the memory of Hatshepsut is seen as an attempt to ensure a smooth succession for Amenhotep II, as opposed to any of the surviving relatives of Hatshepsut with an equal or better claim to the throne.
 Amenhotep II would have had a motive because his position in the royal lineage was not so strong as to assure his elevation to pharaoh.
 Later, Amenhotep II even claimed that he had built the structures he defaced.
 It may also be that the attack on Hatshepsut's memory could not be taken until the death of powerful religious and administrative officials who had served under both Hatshepsut and Thutmose III.